THE MOONLIGHT HITCHHIKER

 to drag him down slippery faces into some hollow or other grown

-steeper with each pang, each shadow which cross above
+steeper with each pang, each demon which cross above

 and beyond his depths.